TimeTravelPenguin/TASCompAssistant/README.md

 This is a tool intended to assist in compiling leaderboards and scoreboards for TAS competitions.

 ## About this tool
-The Super Mario 64 Tool-Assisted Speedrunning (TAS) community actively host various competitions to push the limits of TASers.
+Communities such as the Super Mario 64 Tool-Assisted Speedrunning (TAS) community actively host various competitions to push the limits of TASers.
 This tool is developed with the intention of aiding in the administrative processing of competitors through the competitions.

 This tool is written in C# with the MVVM software architect pattern.